nitinm96/news-article/README.md

 Application Architecture
 Frontend:
-Application is a react+vite application with tailwind for css and MUI for the icons that were used were used.
+Application is a react+vite application with tailwind for styling and MUI for icons.

 Backend:

-The server is using express and Node.js to manage news fetching, article details, and favorite articles following MVC architeture.
-MongoDB is used for the implementation of a datastore to store user data including favorite articles and search history.
-For user authentication the application is using bycrpt to hash user passwords and jwt (jsonwebtoken) to provide a authorization token for user authentication.
-The thirdparty news API used is Mediastack to provide news and blog articles for various categories.
-To ensure SECERT KEYS are hidden the backend is using dotenv.
+- The server is using express and Node.js to manage user fetching, user creating, news fetching, article details, and favorite articles following MVC architeture.
+- MongoDB is used for the implementation of a datastore to store user data including favorite articles and search history.
+- For user authentication the application is using bycrpt to hash user passwords and jwt (jsonwebtoken) to provide a authorization token for user authentication.
+- The thirdparty news API used is Mediastack to provide news and blog articles for various categories.
+- All SECERT KEYS such database, JWT, API KEYS are store in .env and using dotenv dependency to use.
+The .env file is also in the gitignore.

 Versioning: Using github for version control and backup of code.

 Link to Repo: https://github.com/nitinm96/news-article